Skip to content

-The only valve maker built exclusively around transmitter isolation.
-We replace the failure-prone knife-gate valves plants have always used with a purpose-engineered ball valve that simply works — and calibrates in place, without draining the tank.
+The only valve maker to offer a full port 3” ball valve built exclusively around transmitter isolation.
+We replace the failure-prone knife-gate valves plants have historically used with a purpose-engineered ball valve that simply works — and calibrates in place.

 3″ full port